openhive-network/devportal/_tutorials-recipes/vest-to-steem.md

 ### Intro

-Steem's has base unit is VESTS and usually user doesn't know about this unit because everything is dynamically calucated and presented in STEEM form for convenience of the user.
-In this recipe we will talk about how converting is working behind the scenes on all Steem apps.
+Hive's has base unit is VESTS and usually user doesn't know about this unit because everything is dynamically calucated and presented in HIVE form for convenience of the user.
+In this recipe we will talk about how converting is working behind the scenes on all Hive apps.
 Dynamic Global Properties are used in this recipe to fetch the current values of global blockchain properties.

 ## Steps

 1. [**Get Dynamic Global Properties**](#get-global) Fetch current values of global blockchain properties
-1. [**Formulate VESTS_TO_STEEM**](#formula) Formulate function that will convert given VESTS to STEEM.
+1. [**Formulate VESTS_TO_HIVE**](#formula) Formulate function that will convert given VESTS to HIVE.

 #### 1. Get Dynamic Global Properties <a name="get-global"></a>